 Please complete this application by 23:59, November 24th, 2017 to apply to the CrimsonEMS spring 2018 EMT course.

 CrimsonEMS offers a fully subsidized EMT training course each year in the spring semester, beginning in late January.
 The next offering of the course will be in the Spring of 2018.
 Applications typically become available in October and are accepted until late November.

 During the course, future EMTs will learn the principles and skills necessary to provide care and treatment in a variety of urgent situations.
 Students learn about topics such as anatomy and physiology, pharmacology, sickness, disease, trauma, abuse, mental illness, and patient assessment, as well as methods of treatment and management.
 EMT candidates also develop skills through classroom and applied learning in incident management, communication and leadership, teamwork, emergency vehicle operations, response systems, healthcare systems, bedside manner, and more.

 CrimsonEMS, as a service line of Harvard University Health Services (HUHS), is generously supported and subsidized by HUHS.
 While typical EMT courses may cost around $1,000, students in CrimsonEMS are only responsible for the nominal cost of testing, licensure, and registration fees.
+For certain students, financial aid is available to help with or cover these fees.
 After their training course, students are well-prepared to use their skills and knowledge to serve the Harvard community.